lugashiot/Teacher_Feedback/README.md

 This Github is used for a school project.

-Credit: Pockstaller Lucas and Tobias Eder
+Credit: Pockstaller Lucas and Eder Tobias
-Teacher: Alexander Jäger
+Teacher: Jäger